ShibamRoy9826/qt_tile/README.md

 Next, make your choices as the installer asks you questions, most of the questions are just in the format of yes or no.
 Once you're done, it will ask for a confirmation and automatically start the installation!

+The installation took around an hour on my laptop, with 2 threads of my intel i5 6th gen processor, with 4GB RAM, and an SSD(These are the specs of the VM in which i tested.
+I was running many other things in the host operating system during the time), it can be faster depending on your internet speed and hardware.

 > [!NOTE]
 > If picom causes lag in your system, or behaves in a weird way, make sure to change your backend to "xrender", to do that, edit `$HOME/.config/picom.conf` and replace `backend='glx'` with `backend='xrender'`
+> Also, if you said yes to colloid-gtk-theme-git installation, be patient, as it can take some time to install.

 <h2>
     Usage <img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/7b282ec6-fcc3-4600-90a7-2c3140549f58" width="30">